zijianhuang/openapiclientgen/README.md

 **Prerequisites**

-* .NET Core 3.1.
+* .NET 5.

 **Remarks**

-The generated C# codes could be built with .NET Frameworks in addition to .NET Core.
+* The generated C# codes could be built with .NET Frameworks in addition to .NET.

 ### Source Installation
 Check out this repository or one of its tags, then do a release build or a Visual Stuido's Publish.